Industry & News

 Mazda

-• MX-5 Miata: The MX-5 is the world's best-selling two-seat roadster, with over one million units sold since its 1989 debut.
-A short-throw 6-speed manual remains central to the formula, keeping weight under 1,000 kg and driver feedback sharp.
+• MX-5 Miata: A short-throw 6-speed manual remains central to the formula, keeping weight low and driver feedback sharp.

 Subaru